-We share information with the Police if we suspect abuse or neglect in line with the LSCP Child Protection procedures.
+We share information with the Police if we suspect abuse, neglect or exploitation in line with the LSCP Child Protection procedures.
 We will consider contacting the Police if we suspect a crime has been committed in line with the National Police Chiefs Council guidance.